How to Photograph

 - Practice changing lenses: If you must change lenses in the canyon, do it inside a plastic bag, and practice before going into the canyon.

 - Consider carrying a second body: A second body is a great way to give yourself compositional variety without changing lenses.
 If you’re like me and don’t routinely use a camera strap, don’t forget to pack one for each body.
 And be aware that adding the bulk of an extra camera will make you less maneuverable in close confines.
+On one visit I took my full-frame a7RIII with the Sony 24-105 lens, and put my lensless 1.5-crop a6300 body in my pocket (without lens it actually fits in the hip pocket of my jeans).
+When I got outside at the back end of the canyon, I switched bodies (the a7RIII doesn’t fit in my hip pocket) and made the return trip through the canyon with a 50% longer focal length.

 - Leave the camera bag at the hotel: The lighter you can travel, the faster you’ll be able to respond, and the easier time you’ll have getting through tight spaces.
 Also, if you’re wearing a backpack, not only will you be frequently bumped, you’ll be constantly be bumping others and scraping the walls.

 - Wear something with pockets (the larger/looser the better): In cool months a sweater or light jacket is great.
 In the warmer months, you’ll have to get by with your pants or shirt pockets.
 I try to wear something with pockets big enough for my blower or compressed air.
 I also stuff my lens cap and the bag covering my camera in a pocket while I shoot.
+A small fanny pack that hangs in the front will do the job.

 - Don’t forget your RGB histogram: The standard luminosity histogram is better than nothing, but the color in Antelope Canyon skews drastically to the red channel.
 What your luminosity histogram doesn’t tell you is a that an apparently properly exposed frame may in fact include a blown red channel.
 If you’re shooting raw and the overexposure isn’t too extreme, you can probably recover the blown channel, but the last thing you want is to realize too late that you lost some of the canyon’s fabulous color.